[TECHtalk] Challenges of Bioinformatics in Clinical Diagnosis

 Angela del Pozo

-La Paz University Hospital, Madrid
+La Paz University Hospital, Spain

 The implantation of next-generation sequencing (NGS) in Medical Genetics services has entailed a great advance in the understanding of the molecular basis of a wide set of diseases, increasing significantly diagnostic yields in many of them.
 As a consequence, mass sequencing has generated a paradigm shift.
 This change is due first to the complexity of the technique and the need of setting new laboratory protocols to address particular technological issues and second, to the inclusion of new professional profiles that contribute to the quality and interpretability of the analized data.
 An example, Bioinformatics has been included in laboratory areas that were traditionally occupied by biomedical sciences.
 This talk will try to address all these aspects in order to introduce the audience in the analysis of data of massive sequencing and in the challenges that this analysis supposes in clinical setting.